 So, if you’re heat-sensitive, make sure to find a place with air conditioning.
 A fan’s not gonna cut it.

-According to Nomad list, the cost of living in Bangkok is roughly $1517/month.
+According to Nomad list, the cost of living in Bangkok is roughly $2118/month.
 We spent WAY less than this.
-Our grand total was $1350 for TWO people (or $675/month per person, although this was a few years ago.
+Our grand total was $1350 for TWO people, or $675/month per person, although this was a few years ago.
 (Surprisingly, this is about the same as our monthly van life expenses traveling through the U.S.!)

 Best of all, we were living in LUXURY (check out our apartment in the video below).

 Now, I must admit that…